Before You Book

 Which “Jill” will perform our show?

-When you are booking the show, Communications Manager Mark Jayne will make expectations clear as to which performer you will be getting for your performance, barring any actress illness or injury.
+When you are booking the show, we will make expectations clear as to which cast you will be working with for your performance, barring any illness or injury.
 Rest assured that any Jill is interchangeable, as they are all hand selected and trained by Jill Jayne herself.

 We booked the show!